 |ICAO Code:||EHEH/EIN||Info Last Validated:||feb14|

-Eindhoven is a combined civil and military airport with a lot of general aviation as well.
+Eindhoven Airport, called Welschap in the past, is a combined civil and military airfield with a lot of general aviation as well.
 Interesting traffic includes freight charters for the military and holiday charters.
 At the airbase, the transport squadrons of the Royal Netherlands Air Force are based with KDC-10, C-130 and the G-IV.
 Civil passengers are served by Ryanair, Transavia, Wizzair and Corendon, to name a few regular visitors.
 The busy paint shop that used to be here is no more.